- Break large tasks into smaller steps: work backwards from due dates.

 - Use this to help construct your weekly To Do list.

 - For large assignments (e.g., essays, research papers), enter the start date as well as due date.
 Use the Assignment Calculator to help break large projects into smaller tasks with individual due dates.
-Students who are writing a thesis can use the Thesis Manager.

 How to design your To Do list